-This draft place strategy is the first step to realising the vision for Macquarie Park.
+Finalisation of the place strategy is the first step to realising the vision for Macquarie Park.

-A ministerial direction under section 9.1 of the Environmental Planning and Assessment Act 1979 will enable development to progress in line with the place strategy and infrastructure opportunities.
+A ministerial direction under section 9.1 of the Environmental Planning and Assessment Act 1979 will enable development to progress in line with the place strategy, precinct master plan and infrastructure opportunities.